dabowheel/aqua/README.md

 # Aqua (libaqua) - A String Library
-Aqua string library in C.
+Aqua is a string library in C.

 * Has safe and fast string functions that don't truncate
 * application/x-www-form-urlencoded parsing